 We are busy . . . and about to be in the middle of the busiest part of our season and the heaviest harvesting; when the majority of our produce varieties are ripe and ready for harvest and market.
 Which means lots of heavy totes and boxes to be carrying, loading then unloading and lots of phones calls doing wholesale sales and customer relations.
 In the next couple of weeks, we expect to start harvesting cucumbers, tomatoes, peppers, okra, fennel and new potatoes.
 Then soon after that: green beans.
 This is the heat of the season for us, when the real work begins.
 We start our days at dawn, we are going all day, and we don’t stop until dark.
 We are still tired when we get up in the mornings.
 We just get up and keep moving.

 So if we don’t return a call, text or e-mail promptly, know that we will get back you.
 We don’t have hours to sit and chat or answer phone calls at all hours like in the off-season, but we do have minutes here and there.
 You are important to us.
 You are the reason why we do what we do.
 It is important to us that you eat wholesome, real food.
 You keep us motivated to keep moving when our days are long and we are feeling weary.
-So do your shopping at farmers’ markets, your local farms, and the outer perimeter of grocery stores (preferably ones that buy from local farmers).
+So do your shopping from your local farms.
 Just by showing up with your smiling face, you are motivating a farmer to keep up the hard work that he/she is doing.

 We may have a lot to do, but we really do love this time of year.
-The sunshine, the smell of the great outdoors, the produce and all the meals we get from it, the sunsets, sounds of all the animals and insects, the markets and people we get to interact with all week long.
-We hope to see you at a farmers’ market or the farm and hope you are eating wholesome, real food.
+The sunshine, the smell of the great outdoors, the produce and all the meals we get from it, the sunsets, sounds of all the animals and insects, and people we get to interact with all week long.
+We hope you are eating wholesome, real food.
 If not, come see us, we can change that!